On this page

 4. Establish a communication routine

 Dividing the pipeline into segments by adopting value-based selling.
-Train the sales reps to become good communicators who can build authentic human relationships can sustain a conversation with prospects.
+Train the sales reps to become good communicators who build authentic human relationships and sustain conversations with prospects.

-It has greater value in nurturing leads and bringing back leads that went cold some time ago.
+It has more excellent value in nurturing leads and bringing back leads that went cold some time ago.
 Once the SQLs are moved to the account executives, you can build momentum to meet goals.

-In this section, we've put together 10 best practices for sales pipeline management that can boost your revenues.
-Although you may already have been engaging in a few, this list can quickly show you areas in which you could be deficient.
+In this section, we've put together 10 best practices on how to increase sales pipeline that can boost your revenues.
+Although you may already have been engaging in a few, this list can quickly show you areas where you could be deficient.

 1. Follow the most qualified leads

 While it's tempting to cast as wide a net as possible to take advantage of every opportunity, you are better off following your most qualified leads.
-If you look at the process closely, you'll see that the time spent on closing each deal remains almost the same.
+Looking at the process closely, you'll see that the time spent on closing each deal remains almost the same.

 One survey indicated that improper qualification of leads could result in a 67% loss in sales, which translates to a lot of wasted time and effort.
-Focussing on your most qualified leads instead ensures your efforts are spent on leads most likely to convert.
+Instead, focussing on your most qualified leads ensures your efforts are spent on leads most likely to convert.

 For example, sorting your leads by their interest and engagement from high to low can show you who has the best chance of becoming a paying customer.